timswims/ESK/README.md

         **`exit`**

-	*	From Local Machine Session - We will now copy our cloud agent file over to our opc session:
+	*	From Local Machine Session - We will now copy our gateway agent file over to our opc session:

 		a.
 Locate the file path of the 'gateway_linux.x64_1.32.0.zip